AI SDR

 Key Features Worth Evaluating

-ICP-based prospect discovery The ability to find net-new prospects that match your ideal customer profile, not just process lists you hand it.
+ICP-based prospect discovery.
+The ability to find net-new contacts that match your ideal customer profile, not just process a list you hand it.
+Ask to test this against a segment you know well before committing.

-Dynamic personalization Message generation that pulls in real signals: funding rounds, hiring trends, leadership changes not static templates with a first name dropped in.
+Dynamic personalization.
+Message generation that pulls in real behavioral and firmographic signals: funding rounds, hiring trends, leadership changes, recent news.
+Static templates with a first name inserted are not personalization and buyers are increasingly immune to them.

-CRM integration Clean, automatic sync with Salesforce, HubSpot, or whatever you use, without creating data hygiene problems downstream.
+CRM integration.
+Clean, automatic sync with Salesforce, HubSpot, or your system of record without creating duplicate records or data hygiene problems that your RevOps team will spend months cleaning up.

-Performance analytics Visibility into what's actually working at the message, sequence, and segment level, so you can optimize rather than just run more volume.
+Performance analytics.
+Visibility into what's working at the message, sequence, and segment level.
+Volume without insight is just noise.

 AI SDRs vs. Human SDRs